Simulation-Software-Engineering/Lecture-Material/packaging/material/packaging_python_slides.md

 - The last step in the packaging pipeline is a sanity check done by installing the package that has been uploaded
 - The installation can be done by: `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps package-name-YOUR-USERNAME-HERE`

+---

+## Summary of folder structure for packaging